 According to the NHS, the hair transplant is “generally a safe procedure.”
 However, still, it has certain risks that come with almost every surgery.
 Your surgeon should discuss all the side effects of a hair transplant with you before the surgery takes place.

 These are usually temporary.
-And their risk is minimized through the oral administration of antibiotics, steroids, and painkillers.
-It’s important that you are aware of these so that you know what to expect during the recovery process.
+And their risk is minimised through the medications.
+It’s important that you are aware of these hair transplant side effects so you know what to expect during the recovery process.

-What Are the Side Effects of Hair Transplant?
+Are There Any Side Effects of A Hair Transplant?

-Patients can experience the following after the surgery:
+Patients can experience the following side effects of hair transplant after surgery:

-Usually, it occurs a few days after the surgery and doesn’t last for more than 2-3 days.
-Your surgeon should prescribe you steroids for it along with instructions to minimize or prevent it.
+Usually, it occurs a day after the surgery and doesn’t last for more than 4-5 days.
+Your surgeon can prescribe you steroids for it along with instructions to minimise or prevent it.

 Bleeding